alexm/debian-perl-vagrant/README.md

 Warning!
 --------

-I'm afraig that the debian-sid.box file size is 1.3 GB.
+I'm afraid that the debian-sid.box file size is 1.3 GB.
 I know it is too much for a minimal vagrant box, but the fact that there's no easy way to install sid from scratch makes it difficult to make it tinier.
 I'll keep trying.